RocketSoftware/rocket-mvbasic/docs/usage/KnownIssues.md

 **MVVS-636** All lines of nonsense are accepted in editor.

 **MVVS-671** Can't connect to UniData demo account on linux.

-**MVVS-678** When open a network file path in the VS Code, the extension will be failed to activate.

 **MVVS-707** Compilation incorrect status if user has no permission to edit files on U2 server.